imsalmanmalik/Data-Visualisation-Using-R/README.md

-# Data Visualisation Project on R
+# Data Visualisation Using R

 This repository contains a data visualisation project on R that explores three motivating examples using ggplot2, a popular data visualisation package for the statistical programming language R.